Arthritis: Causes, Symptoms, & Types

 1. Osteoarthritis

-This is the most common form of arthritis.
-This is when the cartilage wears away, leaving bone to rub against bone.
-This can be painful, as well as cause swelling and stiffness in your joints.
+Osteoarthritis is the most common form of arthritis.
+It occurs when the cartilage wears away, leaving bone to rub against bone.
+This situation can be painful and cause swelling and stiffness in your joints.
 You may be at risk for osteoarthritis if you are overweight, have a family history of it, or have a previous injury.
-You can manage this condition by maintaining a healthy weight, being physically active, using hot and cold therapies, or even taking pain relievers or anti-inflammatory medicines.
+You can manage this condition by maintaining a healthy weight, being physically active, using hot and cold therapies, or taking pain relievers or anti-inflammatory medicines.

 2. Inflammatory Arthritis